ormesino/providerIT/README.md

-# proviterIT-Academy
+# Provider IT Academy
- Repository created to store all projects developed during the Provider IT Academy training.
+ Repository created to store all projects developed during the Provider IT Academy training. 🧑‍💻